furthestworld/maze/README.md

+# About #

+Maze is a PHP configuration file manager.

-# maze
+# License #

-A PHP Configuration File Manager
+Apache License 2.0